 Pedaling east to Amherst about 14 miles via the Tomorrow River State Trail, you’ll find yourself at the Central Waters Brewing Company, 351 Allen St., a brewery that produces a fine assortment of ales and lagers.

-From here, you can hit the last stop on the tour by pedaling about 15 miles north to the Kozy Yak Brewery and Fresar Winery, 197 N. Main St., Rosholt.
+From here, you can hit the last stop on the tour by pedaling about 15 miles north to the Kozy Yak Brewery Winery, 197 N. Main St., Rosholt.
 Relax at an outdoor patio table and enjoy a glass of wine or a cold beer and one of the restaurant's delicious pizzas.
 You've earned it!